Elizabeth Gearin, PC Chair

 Stephen Hughes has lived in Arlington, VA since graduating from George Mason University.
 He grew-up in Roanoke, Virginia where he was actively involved in his community.
 Since moving to Arlington, he has lived in Crystal City and on Columbia Pike as a renter.
 He is the former president of the Arlington Heights Civic Association and has served on the Neighborhood Conservation Advisory Committee and was a member of the Thomas Jefferson Working Group.
 He and his wife purchased their first home in Arlington and enjoy spending time with their two young children.

-Elizabeth Morton has lived in several Arlington neighborhoods and, upon becoming an empty-nester, moved with her husband to a townhouse in the Washington Boulevard-Kirkwood Road area in 2017.
-She currently serves on the Arlington Public Art Committee and the Arlington Cultural Facilities Task Force.
+Elizabeth Morton has lived in several Arlington neighborhoods and, upon becoming an empty-nester, moved with her husband to a townhouse in the Lyon Village Civic Association neighborhood in 2017.
+She previously served on the Arlington Public Art Committee and the Arlington Cultural Facilities Task Force.

 Elizabeth is a professor in the Masters in Urban and Regional Planning program at Virginia Tech’s National Capital Region campus.
-She has worked for a number of arts and preservation organizations, and as a planning and design consultant has conducted studies for institutions like the National Capital Planning Commission, the National Park Service, the World Bank, UNESCO, the Metropolitan Institute, the Indian National Trust for Art and Cultural Heritage (INTACH), Urban Arts, and the John F. Kennedy School of Government.
-She is also an active member of the leadership team of the American Planning Association’s Urban Design and Planning Division.
+She has worked for a number of arts and preservation organizations, and as a planning and design consultant for numerous domestic and international organizations.
+She is also an active member of the leadership team of the American Planning Association’s Urban Design and Preservation Division.

 Elizabeth has a BA from Williams College, a Masters in Urban and Regional Planning from University of North Carolina (Chapel Hill) and a Ph.D in Urban Planning from MIT.